Surf Beach and Sunderland Bay Road and Drainage Upgrade Project Submissions and / or Objections

 In September - October 2022, 73 of 135 property owners that volunteered their time to assist with being part of a Community Reference Group (CRG) provided feedback on concept option development for the potential road and drainage upgrade project.
 4 example concept options were presented to the property owners and various design elements that could be incorporated into options were selected by the CRG.
 To assist selection of design elements, indicative cost ranges for different design elements were provided to CRG members.
 The results from the feedback assisted to shape the concept options that were later presented to the wider community so that a preferred option could be selected.

-Concept Option Selection
+Concept Option Adopted

 In November - December 2022, 3 concept options were presented to the community which have been developed based on the questionnaire results and feedback from the CRG.
 Indicative cost ranges for the options have also been included to assist property owners to make their choice.
 There was also feedback provided by property owners on their preferred treatment option, such as reducing or removing concrete footpaths and also not using speed humps.